WASdev/sample.ejb/README.md

     $ ./gradlew libertyStop

 In your browser, enter the URL for the application: [http://localhost:9080/ejb-war/ejbservlet/](http://localhost:9080/ejb-war/ejbservlet/)
-In your browser, you should see the message "Hello EJB World".
+You should see the message "Hello EJB World".